kubeflow/examples/xgboost/README.md

  * [Deploying Model to Kubernetes Cluster](#deploying-the-model-to-kubernetes-cluster)

 ## Kubeflow Setup
 In this part you will setup Kubeflow on an existing Kubernetes cluster.
 Checkout the Kubeflow [setup guide](https://github.com/kubeflow/kubeflow#setup).
-Install the following components

 ### Requirements